 What was the budget for the initiative?

-1. FARE was entirely carried out by volunteers who made their work and materials available for free
+- FARE was carried out without any cost, entirely by volunteers who made their work and materials available for free

-2. The development of the electronic class register was supported by the Ministry of Education.
+- The development of the electronic class register was supported by the “I.C.
+Amedeo Peyron” school.
 The server on which the electronic register is installed is hosted in TOP-IX thanks to an agreement between the Polytechnic of Turin and TOP-IX.